What Are ProBiotics?

 Much has been written about the properties of the soil-based bacteria and heartiest of them all – Lactobacillus sporogens.

 Thorough scientific research and development has shown that this bacteria is almost indestructible, ensuring that proper re-colonisation of the gut takes place.
-For many people this bacterium can produce a mighty power boost to the immune system.

 Other important friendly bacteria you might find in a good formula include Streptococcus thermophilus and Lactobacillus casei.